microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Select the same user.](media/cloud-shell-18.1.png)

-34. **Close** the browser tab once you see the message box.
+34. **Close** the browser, tab once you see the message box.

 	![Close the browser.](media/cloud-shell-19.png)

-	>**Note:** During script execution you need to note the resource group which gets created, since a resource group with unique suffix is created each time the script is executed.
+	>**Note:** During script execution, you need to note the resource group which gets created, since a resource group with unique suffix is created each time the script is executed.

 35. **Navigate back** to your Azure Cloud Shell execution window.